VoidHack/write-ups/BSidesSF 2019 CTF/pwn/genius/README.md

 ### Exploiting the game

 As long as the game doesn't have any visible bugs, we need to create them!
-If we look at the code of `main` function more closely, we can notice that in the end of the function, `memset` is called:
+If we look at the code of `main` function more closely, we can notice that at the end of the function `memset` is called:

 <p align="center">
   <img src="screens/before_patch.png">
 </p>

 This is potentially can be used to create a vulnerable code.
-Let's imagine we change `memset` to `system`, then everything we need to do is to create `sh;` string somewhere inside of `game_buf` (which is the game map actually).
+Let's imagine we change `memset` to `system`, then everything we need to do after this  is to create `sh;` string somewhere inside of `game_buf` (which is the game map actually).

 We can change `memset` to `system` by changing only one byte : `0xcb -> 0x8b` in the function call.
-Cool, we have another byte to use.
+Cool, now we have the last one byte to use.
 Where it can be used?
 Well, we need to create `sh;` string at the beginning of the `game_buf` to pop up a shell.
 But this is not very convenient, it's hard to control beginning of the game map.
-Instead, we can change offset to the pushed address for memset in order to shift the beginning of `game_buf` somewhere further which will be convenient.
+Instead, we can change offset to the pushed address for `memset` in order to shift the beginning of `game_buf` somewhere further which will be nice.

-Alright, here are an example of `sh;` string in the game buffer:
+Alright, here is an example of `sh;` string in the game buffer:

 <p align="center">
   <img src="screens/sh_in_map.jpg">
 </p>

-So, we need to do three things:
+Generally speaking, we need to do three things:

-1. Change `memset` to `system` by changing `0xcb` to `0x8b` at `0x1551` offset of the `genius` binary
+1. Change `memset` to `system` by changing `0xcb` to `0x8b` at `0x1551` offset of the `genius` binary beginning

-2. Change the beginning of `game_buf` for `system`. `0xa0 -> 0xab` at `0x154c` offset
+2. Change the beginning of `game_buf` for `system`. `0xa0 -> 0xab` at `0x154c` offset of the beginning.

 3. Construct `sh;` as shown in the picture above.